bryntum/pdf-export-server/docs/building.md

 #### Node cannot rename certain file

-At some point during the build process you might see exception of the following nature:
+At some point during the build process you might see following exception:

     Error: EPERM: operation not permitted, rename

-There is a similar [issue on github](https://github.com/react-community/create-react-native-app/issues/191) which shows that multiple users experience this problem with anti-virus software enabled.
+There is a similar [issue on GitHub](https://github.com/react-community/create-react-native-app/issues/191) which shows that multiple users experience this problem with antivirus software enabled.
 There might be a Windows Defender enabled on your machine and then disabling it fixes the issue.
-But disabling anti-virus completely is not safe.
-You might consider adding *node.exe* to the list of exceptions for your anti-virus software.
+But disabling antivirus completely is not safe.
+You might consider adding *node.exe* to the list of exceptions for your antivirus software.
 [Here](https://blog.johnnyreilly.com/2017/06/windows-defender-step-away-from-npm.html)
 is a short sum-up of this issue and steps to fix Windows Defender.